n8n-io/n8n-docs/docs/integrations/builtin/credentials/xero.md

 To configure this credential, you'll need:

 - A **Client ID**: Generated when you create a new app for a custom connection.
-- A **Client Secret**: Generated when you create a new for a custom connection.
+- A **Client Secret**: Generated when you create a new app for a custom connection.

 To generate your Client ID and Client Secret, [create an OAuth2 custom connection app](https://developer.xero.com/documentation/guides/oauth2/custom-connections/){:target=_blank .external-link} in your Xero developer portal [**My Apps**](https://developer.xero.com/app/manage){:target=_blank .external-link}.

 Use these settings for your app:

+/// note | Xero App Name

+Please be advised that Xero does not support app instances within the Xero Developer Centre that contain _"n8n"_ in their name.

+///

 - Select **Web app** as the **Integration Type**.
+- As the **Company or Application URL** enter the URL of your n8n server or reverse proxy address.
+For our cloud users this would be e.g. `https://your-username.app.n8n.cloud/`
 - Copy the **OAuth Redirect URL** from n8n and add it as an **OAuth 2.0 redirect URI** in your app.
 - Select appropriate **scopes** for your app.
 Refer to [OAuth2 Scopes](https://developer.xero.com/documentation/guides/oauth2/scopes/){:target=_blank .external-link} for more information.
     - To use all functionality in the [Xero](/integrations/builtin/app-nodes/n8n-nodes-base.xero/) node, add the `accounting.contacts` and `accounting.transactions` scopes.